-As per NSE, Bank Nifty (BNF-NSE) represents the 12 most liquid and large capitalised stocks from the banking sector which trade on the National Stock Exchange (NSE).
+As per NSE, Bank Nifty (BNF-NSE) represents the 12 most liquid and large capitalized stocks from the banking sector that trade on the National Stock Exchange (NSE).

 Banks included in BankNifty

 Bank Nifty constituents are below mentioned 12 banks, though it is the first 5 banks that carry the maximum weight in overall calculation and thus movement of the index.

 |4||Kotak Mahindra Bank||7.27|

 |6||Bank of Baroda||4.93|

 As you can see, SBI, HDFC Bank, and ICICI Bank together hold more than 50% weightage in Bank Nifty Index valuations.

 Thus, the price movements of these three banks decide a lot about the movement of BankNifty.

 Contract Value & Lot size

 Bank Nifty Contract value as of the first week of January 2019 at a price of around 27500 is ₹ 7,40,000 (Seven Lakh Forty thousand).
 The contract value is calculated by multiplying the current future lot size: 20 by the current price of the index:~27500.